You’ve probably heard about TD Ameritrade, and maybe you’ve even considered opening an account.

 The original Ameritrade company was founded in 1971.
 In 2006, it acquired TD Waterhouse’s U.S. operations from Toronto-Dominion (TD) Bank.
 The whole thing was renamed TD Ameritrade.

-A great alternative for Canadians that want to open a TD Ameritrade account is TD Direct Investing.
+A great alternative for Canadians who want to open a TD Ameritrade account is TD Direct Investing.
 TD Direct Investing is a popular trading platform used to trade stocks, ETFs, and mutual funds.
-The company is a division of TD Waterhouse Canada, a subsidiary of TD Bank, Canada’s largest bank-based on assets managed.
+The company is a division of TD Waterhouse Canada, a subsidiary of TD Bank, Canada’s largest bank based on assets managed.

 Because the company is Canada’s first online broker and has a big bank attached to its name (TD Bank), it’s an attractive option for many investors.
 However, with the advent of other non-bank brokerages, the fees and overall platform aren’t always as advantageous as some of the more modern companies.

 Investors will find plenty of account options available for trading and investing, including:

 In addition to its accounts, TD Direct Investing offers an online trading platform, mobile app, and its popular thinkorswim platform.
 However, Reddit users claim the thinkorswim platform available to Canadians lacks many features of its American counterpart.

 While the American-Canadian platform differences give some customers a headache, many are happy to invest with TD Direct Investing because they can invest in U.S. stocks.
 For some, this means diversifying their portfolio while investing in some of the most successful companies in the world.

 If you already have a registered account and want to invest in U.S. stock, TD Direct can automatically convert currencies for you.
 There are other ways, like using U.S. dollars or trading stock on margin, but all have the same end result – investing in U.S. stocks.